-2018 marks 100 years since the Representation of the People Act gave some women in Britain the right to vote.
+Over 100 years have passed since the Representation of the People Act of 1918 gave some women in Britain the right to vote.
 Inspired by this landmark moment in the journey towards female equality, our online tour looks at some of the artists who have resisted traditional expectations of what women can and should do.

 The following artworks can be seen for free as part of the Walk Through British Art display at Tate Britain.

 Mary Beale is often credited as Britain’s first professional female artist.
 Unusually for the time, she was the breadwinner of her family.
 From the 1650s onwards, she earned roughly two hundred pounds a year through her paintings.